Eugene O'Neill National Historic Site: History of Tao House

-Legislative History
+Legislative history

 Congressman George Miller and Senator Alan Cranston introduced companion bills to have Tao House recognized as a National Historic Site in 1975.
 AB 4539 was signed into law in Sacramento in September 1976, making the site California State property.
 George Miller's HR 9126 passed in Congress and, on October 19, 1976, President Gerald Ford signed SB 2398 into law.
 Tao House and the property were designated a National Historic Site.
 Finally, on June 12 of 1980, ownership of Eugene O'Neill NHS officially transferred to the federal government, making it exactly under the NPS.

 The establishment of Eugene O’Neill National Historic Site is justified by two reasons.
 First, the site is needed to commemorate Eugene O’Neill, one of the greatest writers in American literature.
-Eugene O’Neill lived in Tao House from 1937 to 1944, and wrote his most brilliant playwrights.
+Eugene O’Neill lived in Tao House from 1937 to 1944, where he wrote his most brilliant plays.
 Preserving Tao House will provide public memorial of the works of Eugene O’Neill and his life.
 Second, the site will serve education and opportunity of performing arts to public.
 Providing proper cultural sources to society is one of the important missions of National Park Service.